bradfitz/issue-tracker-behaviors/README.md

 Makes a sensible suggestion...

-...but writes all his comments in Anime/OwO-language (Even error messages and code excerpts)
+...but wwites all his comments in OwO-langwage (Ewen ewwow messages and code excewpts)